 Calf sleeves will not heal calf strains on their own.
 The best way to treat a calf strain is with a graded strengthening and return-to-running program, similar to the one included in the Exakt Health App.

-The Exakt Health App is a sports injury treatment app designed by our specialist physiotherapists.
-It contains evidence-based treatment plans and adapts your plan according to your feedback.
+The Exakt Health App is a sports injury app designed by our specialist physiotherapists.
+It contains evidence-based exercise programs and adapts your plan according to your feedback.
 It’s free to download from the Apple or Android stores.